 Remove formatting in Word from any pasted text

-Alternatively, you can use the Paste Special option or Keep Text Only option in Microsoft Word to paste the text with no formatting.
+Alternatively, after you've copied text, but haven't pasted it yet, you can use the Paste Special option or Keep Text Only option in Microsoft Word to paste the text with no formatting.